william-coronado/tools_n_tricks/README.md

 # Tools and Tricks

-This project contains various tools and scripts for different purposes, including data generation, web applications, data validation, and time handling.
+This project contains various tools and scripts for different purposes I have collected from a number of sites, including data generation, web applications, data validation, and time handling.
 Below is a brief description of each file and its functionality:

 ## Scripts